-Cybercriminals keep developing their attack methods to keep up with the developments in cybersecurity.
-Their easiest method is to exploit any weakness they can find in your defence system, and their targets are getting more significant over time.
+Cybercriminals constantly develop their attack methods to keep up with cybersecurity developments.
+Their easiest method is to exploit any weakness they can find in your defence system, and their targets become more significant over time.
 One of the continuously developing cyberattack methods is ransomware, and from the number of ransomware attacks reported every year, it doesn’t look like hackers will be slowing down.

 The worst part about ransomware, compared to other cyberattack forms, is that paying the ransom doesn’t guarantee that the hacker will provide you with the encryption key or that the malware will be entirely removed from the infected device.
 This mainly leaves businesses at high risk of future attacks and extortion.

 This is why the best way to deal with a ransomware attack is to defeat it, not pay the ransom.
 After all, how can you trust a thief, right?
-We will talk about different strategies through which you can best detect and defeat a ransomware attack, along with a few tips on how to avoid contracting ransomware in the first place.
+We will talk about different strategies to best detect and defeat a ransomware attack, along with a few tips on how to avoid contracting ransomware in the first place.

 How to Beat Ransomware and Prevent a Possible Attack?

-Ransomware attacks have catastrophic results when they target strategic businesses or government organisations, which can shut down services and create chaos.
-The first step in detection is constant system checking to predict and identify breaches.
-Any organisation is at risk of getting attacked at any moment.
+Ransomware attacks have catastrophic results when they target strategic businesses or government organisations, shutting down services and creating chaos.
+The first step in our guide on “How to beat Ransomware?” is detection.
+You can employ constant system-checking to predict and identify breaches.
+Any organisation is at risk of being attacked at any moment.
 By checking the system, the cybersecurity team can detect if malware was deployed and effectively remove it before it’s activated.

-You can add an additional level of security by password-protecting authorised outbound connections, even to known and trusted servers.
+You can add levels of security by password-protecting authorised outbound connections, even to known and trusted servers.
 This allows you to discover if a connection was attempted by overriding the authorisation and will give you time to scan the system to spot the malware before activation.
-Limiting outbound connections is an important step in detecting hackers, who always develop new attack methods.
+Limiting outbound connections is an important step in detecting hackers who develop new attack methods.

-As essential as it is for businesses to keep encrypted copies of their data secure, restoring it can take days if the malware decrypted many of your business devices.
+As essential as it is for businesses to keep encrypted copies of their data secure, restoring them can take days if the malware decrypts many of your business devices.
 Not to mention the time and work required to back up data and restore it manually after an attack.
-This is why a strategy called “Disaster Recovery” is more appropriate to use.
+This is why a strategy called “Disaster Recovery” is more appropriate.

 Disaster recovery simply means keeping an up-to-date replica of your production environment on an off-site and remote server to ensure the recovery process is at the most recent update possible.
-This DR method is costly since you’ll be paying extra to keep the remote server up and running.
+This DR method is costly since you’ll pay extra to keep the remote server running.
 However, DR will allow you to quickly switch to the replicated production environment, minimising the time needed to deal with the ransomware attack and the downtime of getting things up and running.

 There are also managed DR services that can make the switch automatically for your business in the event of an attack.